DCMLab/chord-eval/README.md

 ### Conda environment and python packages:

-Here are the steps to build a new conda environment with the needed python packages :
+Here are the steps to build a new conda environment with the needed python packages:
-    - Download the 2 text files package_conda.txt and requirements.txt
-    - Run the following commands:
+    - Run the following commands from the base directory of this repo:

 ```
-conda create --name <env> --file /path/to/package_conda.txt
+conda create --name <env> python=3.8.5
 conda activate <env>
-pip install -r requirements.txt
+pip install -e .[dev]
 ```

 ## Producing Aligned Scores